-The Eco Council is organised and run by Mrs Golding and with a wonderful and diligent team of pupils from Year 1-Year 6, they have done lots to ensure that our school has become more eco-friendly over the past two years.
+The Eco Council is organised and run by Mrs Szczupak and with a wonderful and diligent team of pupils from Year 1-Year 6, they have done lots to ensure that our school has become more eco-friendly over the past two years.

 The first task this group carried out was an environmental review, looking at the following areas and scoring our school: